languagelawyer/genetic_trade/README.md

 Buying is for the minimal possible order size, Sell — closes the whole position.
 Testing on 1s spot data for simplicity (all orders are Market orders).

-The input to the model is very poor: only the ratio of the last two bars.
+The input to the model is very limited: only the ratio of the last two bars.
 Richer input (price, volume, even the current position size etc.) should theoretically help the model.

 After ~10 generations in pretty pleasant conditions (the price is rising), one of the models managed to earn $0.001753$ USDT.